vsrinivas/fuchsia/bin/ui/examples/shapes/README.md

-# Mozart Skia drawing example.
+# Mozart Shapes Example

-This directory contains a simple application which uses Skia to draw some simple shapes to a view.
+This directory contains a simple application which draws a few primitive shapes to a view.

 ## USAGE